bcostoff/EasyElement/README.md

 Using
 -----

-Right click on any selected word choose a tag under Easy Element to wrap around the selected word.
+Right click on any selected word, choose a tag under Easy Element to wrap around the selected word.